JohanBZH/projet_iot/README.md

 You might have to install some of these libraries (LiquidCrystal and DHT sensor library) through Tools -> Manage libraries.

-# Alwaysdata
+## Host - Alwaysdata

-Deploy your website through Alwaysdata (for free if you need < 100Mb of disk space):
+To deploy your website through Alwaysdata (for free if you need < 100Mb of disk space):
 - create an account on https://www.alwaysdata.com/en/
 - pick an available website address

 ### Connection to the website through Alwaysdata:

 login: yoann.meynsan@viacesi.fr
 password: jomayo29200

-# Filezilla
+### Connection to the FTP through Filezilla:

+We chose the FTP client Filezilla.
 Open Filezilla and connect to the FTP from your newly created website in order to send your files.

-### Connection to the FTP through Filezilla:

 login: jomayo
 password: Jomayo29200BREST

 host: ftp-jomayo.alwaysdata.net
 port: default

 website URL: https://jomayo.alwaysdata.net/Frontend/

-# PHPMyAdmin
-   .
-- create an account on the website
-- import your database
-- link it to your website
+## Database Administration

+We chose to administrate our database through PHPMyAdmin

-### Connection phpMyAdmin
+### Connect to phpMyAdmin

 account: https://phpmyadmin.alwaysdata.com/
 login: jomayo
 password: Jomayo29200BREST

+## Mail client

+We chose to use the SMTP provided with the host and use PHPMailer to manage mail.

+### Connexion to SMTP

+Check in always data settings that the parameters are correctly set up.

+Host : smtp-jomayo.alwaysdata.net
+Port : 465   //The port 587 is also available
+Username : jomayo@alwaysdata.net
+password : jomayo29200!